Make it work

 • With interfaces, the issue still exists but is explicitly handled by requiring the implementing class to override conflicting default methods.

-Back to articles
+← Back to all articles